 - Last week, OCRA held its first ever Fall Advocacy Day, bringing together more than 230 members of the ovarian cancer community, virtually, to advocate for federal programs that are crucial to keeping the wheels of progress in motion.
 The group represented 46 states and held more than 250 virtual meetings with Members of Congress.

 - OCRA is launching a monthly Expressive Arts series that will combine a themed therapeutic creative activity with discussion.
-These virtual sessions, facilitated by Oncology Social Workers, will provide opportunities to create, explore and share.
+These virtual sessions, facilitated by our Patient Support team, will provide opportunities to create, explore and share.
 We are grateful to Merck and GSK for their support of this program.
 Learn more and register.

 - November is Caregivers Awareness month, and OCRA’s Staying Connected virtual support series offers a program for partners, spouses, children and friends of anyone dealing with ovarian cancer.
 This group meets the fourth Wednesday of every month at 1pm ET.
 Learn more and register here.